viasite-ansible/ansible-role-site/README.md

 - import site from remote host
 - install drupal with your settings (depends of viasite-ansible.drupal)
 - setup mysql with import from remote sql dump
+- setup posrgresql with import from remote sql dump
 - setup cron tasks
 - optimized for Drupal sites
 - setup DKIM keys for domain email (depends of viasite-ansible.exim4)